1944 World Series: Background

 led the AL with 109 RBI).

 On the mound, the Browns boasted Nels Potter and Jack Kramer, who combined for 36 victories.
 The team squeaked into first place by winning 11 out of their final 12 games, including the last 4 in a row over the defending champion New York Yankees.
 The last victory, combined with Detroit's loss to Washington, enabled St. Louis to finish one game ahead of the Tigers in the American League.

-Their 89–65 record would be the worst for an AL champion until the Minnesota Twins won the pennant in 1987 with a record of 85–77 (ironically, defeating Detroit to win the pennant).
+Their 89–65 record would be the worst for an AL champion until the Minnesota Twins won the pennant in 1987 with a record of 85–77 (coincidentally, defeating Detroit to win the pennant).

 On the other side of Sportsman's Park, it was business as usual for the Cardinals.

 The team won 105 games en route to their third-straight National League pennant, finishing 14 1/2 games in front of the Pittsburgh Pirates.
 Manager Billy Southworth's Cardinals ran their three-year victory total to 316.

 The Cardinals were the first National League franchise with three consecutive 100-win seasons.
 The 1944 team featured league MVP Marty Marion and future Hall of Famer Stan Musial.